thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 DNS resource records to denote that a service is accessible using Oblivious HTTP, with an indication of which Oblivious Gateway Resource to use to access the service (as an Oblivious Target Resource).
-This document also defines mechanisms to learn more details about the related Oblivious Gateway Resource, such as its key configuration.
+This document also defines a mechanism to learn the key configuration of the related Oblivious Gateway Resource.

 --- middle